-- Deconstructing disability “disclosure.”
-Beginning Jan 2020 pending IRB approval.
+- Deconstructing disability “disclosure.” in partnership with with Dr. Jen Ashton from SUNY Brockport.
+Began Jan 2020 after IRB approval.

 - How do teachers gr 3-12 who have attended one or more regional PBL trainings implement PBL in their classrooms?